emsif84/clustering_ecommerce/README.md

 ## 3.2 RFM Segmentation
 ### 3.1 Introduction

-The RFM Segmentation is a popular and widely used segmentation method in marketing that relies only on three variables: (R) Last Activity (Recency); (F) Frequency Amount (Frequency); (M) Purchase Amount (Monetary).
-It provides a pragmatic approach to categorizing customers based on these variables.
-The dataset is divided in equally sized groups.
+The RFM Segmentation is a popular and widely used segmentation method in marketing that relies only on three variables:

+* R (Recency): How recently a customer made a purchase.
+* F (Frequency): How often a customer makes a purchase.
+* M (Monetary): The total amount a customer has spent.

+This method provides a pragmatic approach to categorizing customers based on these variables.
+Each of the variables will then divided in equally sized groups.
 The number of groups must be select in advance.
+Afterwards, each customer will get a rfm score, which is just a merge of the three variables.
+Let´s say a customer have the following values: R=3; F=4;M=1.
+Then the rfm score is 341.
+Based on this each customer falls in different segments.

 ### 3.2 Segmentation with KMeans